Arkanic/Arkanic/README.md

-they put the mamsnrhbr chehfde in the soder
+omw to do the do thing do the do there the do